-'Golden State Killer' victim recalls rape that 'terrorized' her
+'Golden State Killer' victim recalls details of 1976 rape that 'terrorized' her

-It was Oct.
+It was just before 6:30 a.m. on Oct.
 5, 1976.
-Jane Carson-Sandler, a 30-year-old wife and mother studying to get her nursing degree, was cuddling with her 3-year-old son in her Citrus Heights, California, home when a man believed to be the "Golden State Killer" broke in.
+Jane Carson-Sandler, a 30-year-old wife and mother studying to get her nursing degree, was cuddling with her 3-year-old son in her Citrus Heights, California, home after her husband left for work when a man believed to be the "Golden State Killer" broke in.

+Interested in 'Golden State Killer' Case?Add 'Golden State Killer' Case as an interest to stay up to date on the latest 'Golden State Killer' Case news, video, and analysis from ABC News.

 Wearing a ski mask and holding a butcher knife, he shined a flashlight in her eyes.